JungHsuan/react-native-gesture-flip-card/README.md

 # react-native-gesture-flip-card

-flip card animation using gesture for React Native

 [![npm version](https://badge.fury.io/js/react-native-gesture-flip-card.svg)](https://badge.fury.io/js/react-native-gesture-flip-card)

+Flip card animation using gesture for React Native.
+### 2022-03-16
+1. Update example to use react-native 0.67.3
+2. Use `LogBox` to ignore unnecessary warnings.
+(To use `LogBox` you need to upgrade react-native to at least 0.63 )

 ## Installation